 The requirements of the Endangered Species Act, the Federal Lands Policy Management Act and the National Forest Management Act have reduced the amount of timber available for harvest from public lands.
 Over the past several years, this and other factors have led to the increased use of engineered wood products.
 Engineered wood products, which substitute for strong, clear-grained lumber historically obtained from logging older, large-diameter trees, have been developed to conserve lumber.
 Engineered wood products frequently require specialized connectors and fasteners.
-Sales of Simpson Strong-Tie's engineered wood connector and fastener products have increased significantly over the past several years.
+Sales of Simpson Strong-Tie's engineered wood connector and fastener products have contributed significant revenues over the past several years.

 Concerns about energy conservation and air quality have led to increasing recognition of the advantages of natural gas as a heating fuel, including its clean burning characteristics.
-Use of natural gas for home heating has been increasing in the United States over a number of years, although recently higher costs for natural gas have led to increased use of alternative fuels.
-Simpson Dura-Vent markets a line of products designed to vent natural gas burning appliances.
+Use of natural gas for home heating has been increasing in the United States over a number of years.
+The cyclical nature of natural gas costs has resulted in fluctuating demand for Simpson Dura-Vent's natural gas products and its products for alternative fuel appliances.

 The Company continues to develop its distribution through home centers throughout the United States.
-The Company's sales to home centers increased in 2005 and were flat in 2006 and 2007.
+The Company's sales to home centers were flat in 2006 and 2007 and declined in 2008.
 See "Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations."

 The Company's principal markets are in the building construction industry.
-That industry is subject to significant volatility due to real estate market cycles, fluctuations in interest rates, the availability of credit to builders and developers, inflation rates, weather, and other factors and trends.
-Declines in residential construction in 2007 have reduced the demand for the Company's products.
+That industry is subject to significant volatility due to real estate market cycles, fluctuations in interest rates, the availability, or lack thereof, of credit to builders, developers and consumers, inflation rates, weather, and other factors and trends.
+The world-wide recession and the declines in residential construction that began in 2007 have reduced the demand for the Company's products.
 See "Item 1A - Risk Factors."